vevota/TwitchButBetter/README.md

 # TwitchButBetter
-A Violentmonkey script to embed Kick/YouTube strems on the Twitch webpage.
+A Violentmonkey script to embed Kick/YouTube streams on the Twitch webpage.
 Includes saving embeds in your browser's local storage under streamReplacerMap.

 Useful if your favorite streamer multistreams on different platforms.